πŸ˜ƒ Basics

 Reading Time: 2 minutes

 Recall how the sandwich defense works.
-It puts the user input between two instructions.
-This makes it very difficult to evade.
-Here is an example of the defense from the previous page:
+It puts the user input between two instructions, making it difficult for attackers to override the model's behavior.
+Here's a typical example:

 Astronaut